Nutrition Services Division Management Bulletin

 To: School Nutrition Program Sponsors, Child and Adult Care Food Program, Summer Food Service Program

 Subject: Final Rule Regarding Fluid Milk Substitutions in School Nutrition Programs

 |Reference: Title 7, Code of Federal Regulations, sections 210.10(g) and 220.8(d); United States Department of Agriculture Final Rule (Federal Register Vol. 73, No. 178, September12, 2008, p.
 52903)|

 |Supersedes: Management Bulletin: USDA-SNP-15-2009 and USDA-SNP-25-2009 “Final Rule Regarding Fluid Milk Substitutions”|

 This Management Bulletin (MB) updates and replaces MB USDA-SNP-15-2009 (July 2009) and MB USDA-SNP-25-2009 (November 2009), related to Fluid Milk Substitutions in School Nutrition Programs.
 After distributing the original policy on this issue, the United States Department of Agriculture (USDA) developed Questions and Answers (Q&A) to clarify various issues concerning the substitution of fluid milk in cases where a student’s special dietary need does not rise to the level of a disability.
 More recently, three additional questions were added to the Q&A. These questions pertain to the use of organic milk and preschool or summer programs that claim meals under the Child and Adult Care Food Program (CACFP) or the Summer Food Service Program (SFSP).
-You can find the Q&A, including the recently added questions highlighted in yellow at the following USDA Web page: http://www.fns.usda.gov/cnd/governance/Policy-Memos/2010/SP_07_CACFP_04_SFSP_05-2010_os.pdf (PDF).
+The Q&A is available, including the recently added questions highlighted in yellow, on the USDA Web site at http://www.fns.usda.gov/cnd/governance/Policy-Memos/2010/SP_07_CACFP_04_SFSP_05-2010_os.pdf.

 Overview of the Final Rule